Commands and responses¶

-To let users interact with your in-app assistant, you need to add to the voice script commands that users can give.
-A voice command describes a task or action that the user wants to fulfil.
-Learn how voice commands can be defined and what response actions can be triggered for these commands.
+To let users interact with your AI assistant, you need to add to the dialog script commands that users can give.
+A voice or text command describes a task or action that the user wants to fulfil.
+Learn how voice and text commands can be defined and what response actions can be triggered for these commands.

 Intent¶

-You can define a voice command in the script with the intent()
+You can define a voice or text command in the script with the intent()

 function.
 This function can be used to complete tasks requested by users or answer users’ questions.